What Qualifications Do I Need to Teach English in Spain?

-2. A TEFL Certification
+2. Have a TEFL Certification

-However, being a native English speaker alone does not qualify just anyone to take charge of a Spaniard’s future with the English language.
-Nearly all language schools and private families require their English teachers to hold a legitimate (accredited) TEFL certification so that they know what training and skills a prospective English teacher possess.
+Therefore, nearly all language schools and private families require their English teachers to hold a legitimate (accredited) TEFL certification to know what training and skills a prospective English teacher possesses.

 American English teachers (with their highly prized American accents) are in high demand in Spain, but most private schools will not go to the trouble or expense of processing a work visa.

-The most popular option for International TEFL Academy graduates currently teaching English in Spain is to get TEFL certified and then teach legally on a student visa.
-Because it is challenging and rare for Americans and other non-EU citizens to get legal work visas to teach English in Spain, International TEFL Academy offers special Student Visa Programs in Madrid and Barcelona.
+The most popular option for International TEFL Academy (ITA) graduates currently teaching English in Spain is to get TEFL certified and teach legally on a student visa.
+Because it is difficult for Americans and other non-EU citizens to get legal work visas to teach English in Spain, International TEFL Academy offers special Student Visa Programs in Madrid and Barcelona.

-While many teachers envision themselves in a classroom setting, the reality of teaching in Spain these days (especially for Americans) is that most of the opportunity is working in private tutoring sessions.
+While many teachers envision themselves in a classroom setting, the reality of teaching in Spain these days (especially for Americans) is that many opportunities entail working in private tutoring sessions.
 ITA has hundreds of TEFL Alumni who are currently teaching or have previously taught in Spain in this style.
-Most recently, many are also Teaching English Online, which provides more flexibility and convenience.
-Here are several links to learn more:
+Most recently, many are also teaching English online, which provides more flexibility and convenience.

 Finally, as Spain is an incredibly popular destination, start-up costs and monthly cost of living are going to be something you’ll want to plan for to prepare for your arrival.
 Interviewing for work in a language school or establishing yourself as a private tutor almost always happens in the first two weeks after arrival.
 After that, you should expect another four weeks to pass before you earn your first paycheck or until your schedule is comfortably filled with private tutoring clients.

 Therefore, we recommend you plan to bring enough funds to cover your first 6 weeks of living in Spain.
 In USD, this amount should be somewhere between $2,300 and $3,000 for 6 weeks.
 In Euro, this amount should be somewhere between €2,050 and €2,750.

-Bonus Hot Tip!
+6. Bonus Hot Tip!